Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Gauge Invariant Observables

 Figure~\ref{fig:coh_vs_inc} (top) shows the coherent and incoherent spectra at $\eta=0.5$, showing that the gauge correction results in a profound effect in either case.
 For coherent driving, using $\Omega_{\rm d}=0.1g$, there is a significant sharpening of the resonances.
-The Coulomb gauge result without the gauge correction corresponds to a minimal coupling Hamiltonian naively truncated to a TLS, which results in incorrect energy levels for the dressed-state master equation~\cite{di_stefano_resolution_2019,SI}.
+The Coulomb gauge result without the gauge correction corresponds to a minimal coupling Hamiltonian naively truncated to a TLS, which results in incorrect energy levels for the dressed-state master equation~\cite{di_stefano_resolution_2019}. {This effect of having the incorrect energy levels and eigenstates is clearly shown in the uncorrected Coulomb gauge results in Fig.~\ref{fig:coh_vs_inc}, which is especially {\it wrong} with coherent pumping, since the system is effectively being pumped off resonance (because of the diamagnetic term).} { For coherent pumping, additional Rabi field strengths are shown in Appendix \ref{sec:AppC}, where we also show simulations with and without a RWA for the pump field.}

-Finally, in Fig.~\ref{fig:coh_vs_inc} (bottom), we examine the second-order coherence, which is important for characterising the generation of non-classical light.
+Next, in Fig.~\ref{fig:coh_vs_inc} (bottom), we examine the second-order coherence, which is important for characterising the generation of non-classical light.
 In all cases shown, we observe photon bunching at short time-delays.
 With the gauge correction, there is a significant reduction in the level of bunching, and the usual USC master equations significantly overestimate the bunching characteristics.
-Moreover, the dynamics are qualitatively different, and thus {\it the non-GC master equations results clearly fail in the USC regime}.
+Moreover, the dynamics are qualitatively different, and thus {the non-GC master equations results clearly fail in the USC regime}. { In all cases, we confirm full agreement between the {\it corrected dipole gauge} and {\it corrected Coulomb gauge} results, since these are the correct gauge invariant solutions, and thus produce identical results. }